- On social media, it said that 7% of the US population is on an ACA policy.

 Official CMS Number for ACA Individuals Enrolled

-Official CMS number: 24.2 million (but then in the PR, they use a sleight of hand to say 50 million – which is a cumulative total) See https://cms.gov/newsroom/press-releases/over-24-million-consumers-selected-affordable-health-coverage-aca-marketplace-2025
+Official CMS number: 24.2 million (but then in the PR, they use a sleight of hand to reference a 50 million cumulative total) See https://cms.gov/newsroom/press-releases/over-24-million-consumers-selected-affordable-health-coverage-aca-marketplace-2025

 CMS does not explain their “cumulative total” but the US Treasury does: https://home.treasury.gov/news/press-releases/jy2567